Sports manga: History

 The 1964 Summer Olympics in Tokyo prompted a boom in the popularity of sports manga and anime.
 Japan's gold medal in women's volleyball at these games saw an increase in the popularity of women's sports in Japan, and a corresponding increase in the popularity of sports manga in the shōjo (girls' manga) and josei (women's manga) demographics.
 The popularity of shōjo sports manga series such as Attack No. 1 – the first sports anime for a female audience – are credited with introducing a greater diversity of sports into the genre, including ballet and tennis.
 The 1960s also saw the melodrama of spo-kon stories decline in favor of comedic stories and four-panel comics, as well as the first anime adaptation of a sports manga with Star of the Giants in 1968.

 In the 1970s, merchandising became a major sales driver for anime, leading to a proliferation of series such as Speed Racer that had potential as toys; baseball would also re-emerge as a popular subject for the genre.
 The 1980s saw a decline in the popularity of sports manga, as sci-fi and fantasy emerged as the medium's dominant genres.
 The majority of sports manga released during the 1980s were one-shots or only broadly gestured at sports; manga series such as Mitsuru Adachi's Touch, first published in 1981, foregrounded romance and a suburban setting that reflected Japan's growing middle class.
 Conversely, some 1980s sports manga such as Captain Tsubasa gained popularity on the basis of foreign sales potential; the series has been translated for international audiences in Spanish, Portuguese, French, and Italian.

 The 1990s saw the genre expand into esoteric sports such as fishing and boat racing, while the 2000s saw increasing popularity of sports manga with fantasy elements (Eyeshield 21) or that focus on sedentary activities such as go or gin rummy.
 Spo-kon stories with stylized action and scrappy protagonists enjoyed a resurgence of popularity in the 2010s, as typified by series such as Ping Pong the Animation and Kuroko's Basketball.
+Sports manga has remained popular into the 2020s, even as romantic comedy, isekai, and battle manga have ascended to become the dominant genres of shōnen manga.
+Moe Tsuchiya, editor-in-chief of the sports manga magazine Comic Bull, hypothesized that this shift can be attributed to changing readership tastes, citing the generally slower pace of sports manga relative to these other genres.